 \subsection{Analysis of kernel size}

-In this section we prove that \cref{rule:loops}, \cref{rule:shortcut}, \cref{rule:disjoint-cycles} and \cref{rule:induced-cycle} lead to a kernel of size $\Oof(f^4)$, where~$f$ is the size of a minimum feedback vertex set in the underlying undirected graph.
-In fact, we prove the stronger bound of~$\Oof(f^3k)$.
-Our analysis is based on the analysis of Bergnouxnoux et al.~\cite{bergougnoux2021towards}.
-Essentially, we prove that all complicated rules of Bergnouxnoux et al.\xspace are subsumed by \cref{rule:induced-cycle}.
-In the following, fix an undirected feedback vertex set~$F$ (which does not have to be computed and in particular may be assumed to be minimum).
-We prove that the rules lead to a kernel of size $\Oof(|F|^3k)$.
-We (almost) follow the terminology of Bergnouxnoux et al. For the sake of clarity, when it suffices to apply a special case of one of the above rules, we refer to the special case.

-Let $B$ be the set of blue vertices, i.e., those vertices that are incident to at least one blue edge.
-By \cref{thm:number-of-2-cycles}, we may assume that there are at most $k^2$ blue edges, hence, $|B|\leq 2k^2$ (otherwise we have a negative instance).
-Note that the standard argument applicable for \textsc{Vertex Cover} that we may assume that there are at most $k^2$ blue vertices cannot be applied here, since there can be additional red edges.
-Let $A = V(G)\setminus (F\cup B)$.

-An ordered pair $(u,v)$ of (not necessarily distinct) vertices of $F$ is called a \emph{potential edge} of~$F$.
-If $(u,v)\not\in E(G)$, then it is a \emph{non-edge} of $F$.
+As mentioned, our analysis follows the same structure as that of Bergougnoux et al. An ordered pair $(u,v)$ of (not necessarily distinct) vertices of $F$ is called a \emph{potential edge} of~$F$.
+If $uv\not\in E(G)$, then $(u,v)$ is a \emph{non-edge} of $F$.
 If $u=v$, then $(u,v)$ is called a \emph{loop}.
-A vertex $w\in V(G)\setminus (F\cup B) = A$ \emph{directly contributes} to a potential edge $(u,v)$ if $(u,w) \in E(G)$ and $(w,v) \in E(G)$.
-Note that unlike Bergougnoux et al., no vertex of $A$ can directly contribute to a loop (the case $u=v$), these vertices are incident with a blue edge and have already been collected in~$B$.
+A vertex $w\in A$ \emph{directly contributes} to a potential edge $(u,v)$ if $(u,w) \in E(G)$ and $(w,v) \in E(G)$.

+Note that, unlike the approach of Bergougnoux et al., no vertex of $A$ can directly contribute to a loop (the case $u=v$), these vertices are incident with a blue edge and have been collected in~$B$ (hence, do not belong to $A$).
 The following lemma follows from the fact that \cref{rule:disjoint-cycles} is no longer applicable.

 \begin{lemma} For every non-edge $(u,v)$ of $F$ there are at most $k$ vertices that directly contribute to $(u,v)$.
-Consequently, there are at most $|F|(|F|-1)k$ vertices in $A$ that directly contribute to a non-edge of $F$. \end{lemma}
+Consequently, there are at most $|F|(|F|-1)k$ vertices in $A$ that directly contribute to some non-edge of $F$. \end{lemma}

-We follow the approach of Bergnouxnoux et al.\ to bound the number of vertices in $A$.
-Denote by $A_0$, $A_1$, $A_2$ and $A_{\geq 3}$ the sets of vertices of $A$ that have a total degree $0$, $1$, $2$ and at least $3$, respectively, in $G-(F \cup B)$.
+We follow the approach of Bergougnoux et al.\ to bound the number of vertices in~$A$.
+We denote by $A_0$, $A_1$, $A_2$ and $A_{\geq 3}$ the sets of vertices of $A$ that have a total degree $0$, $1$, $2$ and at least $3$, respectively, in $G[A]$.